Ability to Use Your Own Mail Server

 Server Level Settings

 System Admins can configure the system-wide mail server in System Settings > Mail Server Settings.
-This lets you configure a default authentication user for any users that have not yet configured their mail settings.
+This lets you configure a default authentication user for users who have not yet configured their mail settings.

-Going forward, when a user is attempting to send email and does not have individual settings saved (and the Require User Mail Settings box checked as shown above), a dialog will appear allow the user to save the user mail server settings first before sending out the email.
+When a user attempts to send an email and does not have individual settings saved (and the Require User Mail Settings box checked as shown above), a dialog will appear allowing the user to save the user mail server settings first before sending out the email.

 Bypassing Two-Factor Authentication

-If you are using TFA on your mail server, you won't be able to sign in using your normal password through Centerbase.
-You'll need to set up an app-password with your mail provider that allows TFA to be bypassed.
-A couple of links to common mail providers support articles showing the process of setting up an app-password on their sites are listed below:
+If you are using 2FA on your mail server, you won't be able to sign in using your normal password through Centerbase.
+You'll need to set up an app password with your mail provider that allows 2FA to be bypassed.
+A couple of links to common mail providers support articles showing the process of setting up an app password on their sites are listed below: